magicleap/ml1-spectator-mode/README.md

 ## Troubleshooting
 ### Building Demo Project
 * If you get an error about shaders and the Hidden/Spout folder -- just run the project again and it should clear up.
+### NDI Stream not showing as option in OBS
+* Double check the steps in the "Create the NDI Rig" section -- make sure if you're using the standard render pipeline, you set the Ndi Sender capture method to "game view".
+If using URP, you can use "camera", but you must set the NDI Camera's Camera/HDR setting to "Off".
 ### NDI stream latency issues:
 If you are experiencing significant delays between the NDI stream and the video stream, try the following steps:
 * Right click on your Video Capture source and select Filters